ThomasDOtto/ILRA/README.md

 ```
 ILRA.sh -a <Assembly> -o <Results directory> -c <Long reads corrected reads> -n <Name of results> -r <Reference genome for ABACAS2> -I <Root name of Illumina short reads> -t <Number of cores to use> -s <First sequence name to circularize> -S <Second sequence name to circularize> -i <Number of iterations for iCORN2> -f <Size threshold for discarding contigs> -R <Insert size range for Illumina short reads> -T <NCBI taxonomy id to extract> -g <GFF reference genes annotation file> -L <Long reads sequencing technology> -e <Telomeric sequence left> -E <Telomeric sequence right> -m <Execution mode> -C <Perform error correction by short reads> -h <Show help>
 ```
 Parameters are not positional.
-If you did not provide any required parameter, the pipeline will exit or use default values if possible (check the help, the log after execution or the 'Arguments / Variables' section in the pipeline ILRA.sh).
+If you did not provide any required parameter, the pipeline will exit or use default values if possible (check the help, the log after execution or the 'Arguments / Variables' section in the main file 'ILRA.sh').

 Please refer to the help page for futher details:
 ```